-When you make an offer on a new home and you're praying for an acceptance, a counteroffer may not make you happy because you have to negotiate.
-For many buyers, the negotiation dance is far from fun, and it can be confusing.
-Keep in mind that a counteroffer is better than a rejection since it means that the seller is willing to talk to you.
+When you make an offer on a new home and are praying for a quick deal, a counteroffer that forces you to negotiate is not fun to deal with.
+For many homebuyers, the negotiation dance is dreadful and confusing.
+But keep in mind that a counteroffer is better than a rejection since it means that the seller is willing to talk to you.
 It's easier to wade through the next steps in the homebuying process if you have a complete understanding of how a counteroffer works.

 Video of the Day